 "The dog scratched and scratched but it was no use."

 About MeI am an associate professor in the Computer Science Department of Columbia University, where I do research in theoretical computer science.
-My main research area is computational learning theory, but I also have strong interests in computational complexity theory, combinatorics, randomized algorithms, cryptography, and quantum computation.
+My main research area is computational learning theory, but I also have strong interests in computational complexity theory and the role of randomness in computation.

 Recent Professional Activities